amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 # OPTIONS

 This document was written with a design to promote discussion, but it is not a design document for a new Fortran.
 In other words, the recommendations given here are fragmentary ideas, not firm dicta.
-My aim is to lay the foundation upon which to think, talk, and transmit about the looming gloom of Fortran code rot.
+Indeed, there may well be ambiguities in the grammar presented below.
+My aim here is not to be precise, but to lay the foundation upon which to think, talk, and transmit about the looming gloom of Fortran code rot.

 ## *translate manually*